Panlong (mythology): Textual usages

-Chinese classic texts began using panlong in the Han Dynasty (206 BCE – 220 CE).
-The (2nd century BCE) Huainanzi (8, tr.
-Morgan 1934:95) first records panlong as a decorative style on Chinese bronzes.
+Chinese classic texts began using panlong in the Han dynasty (206 BCE – 220 CE).
+The (2nd century BCE) Huainanzi first records panlong as a decorative style on Chinese bronzes.

 Great bells and tripods, beautiful vessels, works of art are manufactured.
 The decorations cast on these have been superb.
 The mountain dragon, or pheasant, and all animals of variegated plumage, the aquatic grass, flamboyants and grains of cereals were engraven on them, one symbol interwoven with another.
 The sleeping rhinoceros and crouching tiger, the dragon, wreathed in coils, were wrought.